OVERVIEW

 States without an income tax

-There are also seven states that don’t impose an income tax at all.
-These are Alaska, Florida, Nevada, South Dakota, Texas, Washington and Wyoming.
+There are also eight states that don’t impose an income tax at all.
+These are Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington and Wyoming.
 The lack of an income tax is not to say that the citizens of these states don’t pay any tax to the state—residents in each of these states have to pay a variety of other common state taxes including a sales tax, a gasoline tax, a cigarette tax and property taxes.
 According to data compiled by the Tax Foundation, however, residents of the states with no income tax consistently bear a lower total per capita tax burden than those who live in states that impose an income tax.

 Graduated tax rates

-The majority of the remaining 36 states and the District of Columbia have an income tax framework that resembles the federal government's.
+The majority of the remaining 36 states and the District of Columbia have an income tax framework that resembles the federal government's tax structure.
 This requires that your income be taxed in various brackets at different rates that increase as your annual income increases.
 Generally, though, state income tax laws are more simplified than the federal tax code, with fewer tax brackets and lower tax rates.
 Some states even have tax laws that automatically adjust tax brackets and rates for inflation.

 Deducting state income taxes